stcorp/harp/doc/operations.rst

     ``derive(variable {dimension-type, ...} [unit])``
        Derive the specified variable from other variables found in the product.
-The ``--list-conversions`` option of harpconvert and harpfilter can be used to list available variable conversions.
+The ``--list-derivations`` option of harpconvert, harpdump, and harpfilter can be used to list available variable conversions.
        The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms>` section of the documentation.

     ``derive_smoothed_column(variable {dimension-type, ...} [unit], axis-variable unit, collocation-result-file, a|b, dataset-dir)``
        Derive the specified variable from other variables found in the product.
-The ``--list-conversions`` option of harpconvert and harpfilter can be used to list available variable conversions.
+The ``--list-derivations`` option of harpconvert, harpdump, and harpfilter can be used to list available variable conversions.
        The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms>` section of the documentation.